Tips for How to Get an Internship in College

 Below are three ways to launch your internship search, as recommended by Barbara Fouts, assistant director of career development at North Central College.
 You can certainly pursue all four at once to increase the odds of finding an internship experience in your future career field.

-- LinkedIn: This career and networking platform offers another solid alternative for finding openings.
+- LinkedIn: This career and networking platform offers another solid alternative for finding internship openings.
+To check for any internship openings, go to the advanced people search option on LinkedIn and check the internship you’re interested in.

-- Job fairs: On-campus career fairs are often held in the fall months so be ready with your resume almost a year before you want to actually want an internship placement.
-Start attending a job fair as early in your college years as possible—you might meet someone who remembers you down the road for future opportunities.
+- Job fairs: On-campus career fairs are often held in the fall months so be ready with your resume almost a year before you want to actually start an internship placement.
+Start by attending a career fair or checking a job board as early in your college years as possible—you might meet someone who remembers you down the road for any future job or internship opportunity.

 Start early: When do I apply for an internship in college?